RuralBrick/beam-deflection-visualizer/README.md

 This project should also be compatible with any JavaScript IDE.

+## Interaction

+After the project loads, you should see the bridge in the center of the screen.
+Under the bridge, there should be two labelled boxes that contain buttons you can click -- `Final_Project`, which manipulates the bridge and car, and `Movement_Controls`, which manipulates the camera.
+You can either click the buttons directly to use them or press their corresponding keys in the parentheses.

 ## High-Level Design

 All non-`tiny-graphics` code is in `src/`, and our original models are